+The Meridian Yachts 441 Sedan is a two head/two stateroom with plenty of gathering areas on the main deck despite the fact that it is a galley-up design.
 The salon has been moved aft and features J shaped seating opposing two movable chairs and a small table.
 A standard hi-low teak table easily converts the area from casual dining to cocktail parties.

 The galley is forward with a dinette to starboard, both elevated one step up from the salon and this design feature adds more headroom for the master stateroom below.
 The galley includes a full height refrigerator/freezer, cherry cabinetry, a convection microwave, double sink, Karadon solid surface countertops, a lighted corner cabinet and natural hardwood flooring.

 Moving below decks, Meridian went with a full beam master stateroom with the island berth mounted athwartships.
 Forward is a VIP stateroom.
 A full sized head with separate shower is located to port, the guest head/day head is located to starboard.
 Both staterooms feature cherry cabinetry and designer fabrics.

 But the comfort level of the 441 Sedan is only part of the story.
 Her real appeal manifests itself once the lines are cast off.
 Let's start by taking a look at some of her operational features.